bterwijn/invocation_tree/README.md

 tree.hide.add('permutations.all_perms')
 ```

-# Lazy Evalution
+# Lazy Evalution of a Generator Pipeline
-To understand lazy evaluation and generators we first have to understand the Iterator protocol.
+An invocation tree is helpful to understand how a pipeline of generators is lazily evaluated.
+But to understand generators and lazy evaluation we first have to understand the Iterator Protocol.

 ## Iterator Protocol ##
 The [Iterator Protocol](https://docs.python.org/3/library/stdtypes.html#iterator-types) is implemented by many different types:

   `range`, `list`, `set`, `dict`, ...

-which make these type iterable, meaning we can iterate over a sequence of values.
+which make these type iterable, meaning we can iterate over values of these types to get a sequence of values.
 It works by:

 - first calling iter(iterable) to get an iterator
 - then repeatedly calling next(iterator) to get each value
 - the sequence ends when a StopIteration exceptions is raised

-An example for iterable `range` and `list` in the Python interpreter looks like:
+An example of iterable `range` and `list` in the Python interpreter looks like:

 <TABLE><TR><TD>